 Plan for the Best While Preparing for the Worst

 When it comes to your business, you have every reason to be optimistic.
 You’ve poured countless time and energy into the success of your idea.
 A successions plan isn’t a doomsday premonition.
-It ensures your business a seamless transition, no matter what the circumstances.
+It ensures your business a seamless transition when transferring business ownership, no matter what the circumstances.
 An attorney will help you regularly review your plan and revise it based upon changes to your business.
 Contact McCloskey today, for a consultation!